LAION-AI/laion-datasets/laion-aesthetic.md

 These subsets of laion5B were selected with various criteria:
 1. First keep only pwatermark < 0.8 and punsafe < 0.5 using the existing tags
 2. create a laion-art by selecting only aesthetic score > 8.
 That's a 10M subset
 3. create a laion-aesthetic by selecting only aesthetic score > 7.
-That's a 140M subset
+That's a 120M subset

 Join scripts in [laion-prepro](https://github.com/rom1504/laion-prepro/tree/main/laion5B/aesthetic)

 laion-aesthetic is available there: https://huggingface.co/datasets/laion/laion2B-multi-aesthetic https://huggingface.co/datasets/laion/laion2B-en-aesthetic https://huggingface.co/datasets/laion/laion1B-nolang-aesthetic

+* en 52M
+* multi 51M
+* nolang 17M

 ## Aesthetic ondisk kv